d4n3436/Fergun/README.md

 ### 7. Interactions support
 <b id="f1"></b>
 Fergun now supports interactions with Discord.Net Labs.
-It is used to replace reactions with buttons/select menus in paginators and selections.
+It is currently used to replace reactions with buttons/select menus in paginators and selections.
 To be able to use interactions you will need to build the bot using either the `ReleaseLabs` or the `DebugLabs` configuration.

+## Contributing
+Feel free to report bugs or request new features via issues or pull requests.
+Requesting new commands may or may not be accepted depending on the utility and usability of that command.

 ## License
 Fergun is licensed under the [MIT license](LICENSE).